This is Not My Hat

 Meet Sara at our July symposium.

-This symposium is for librarians, teachers, parents, and anyone who enjoys children’s literature
+For librarians, teachers, parents, and anyone who enjoys

 Immerse yourself in two memorable days with nationally known authors and illustrators of children’s literature.